younesaassila/ttv-lol-pro/README.md

 #### ✅ With Automatic Updates (Windows & Linux)

-> ⚠️ This method will display a "Your browser is managed by your organisation" warning in your browser.
-This is normal and can be ignored, but if you are not comfortable with this, please use the manual (without automatic updates) method below.
+> ⚠️ **For Windows users:** This method will display a "Your browser is managed by your organisation" warning in your browser.
+This is normal and can be ignored, but if you are not comfortable with this, please use the unpacked (without automatic updates) method below.

 1. Download the [latest version](https://github.com/younesaassila/ttv-lol-pro/releases/latest) of this extension as a CRX file (Save link as…) from the [Releases page](https://github.com/younesaassila/ttv-lol-pro/releases)
 1. Go to `chrome://extensions`